Skip to main content

 Random proposal contents

 Randomized governance proposals are also supported on the Cosmos SDK simulator.
-Each module must define the governance proposal Contents that they expose and register them to be used on the parameters.
+Each module must register the message to be used for governance proposals.

 Registering simulation functions